 Maintaining Stability | Stability is one of the most critical aspects to consider during the emergency towing procedure |

-Preparing Ship's Particulars | A detailed data sheet of the ship's particulars must be available before the voyage to maintain safety |
+Preparing Ship's Particulars | A detailed data sheet of the ship's particulars must be always available onboard |

 Obtaining Weather Information | Accurate information about the expected sea state and weather conditions must be obtained before towing |